ibm-cloud-docs/Registry/ts_push_pull_docker.md

 You can fix this problem in the following ways:
 {: tsResolve}

-For scenarios A, B, and C complete the following checks:
+For scenarios A, B, and C complete the following tasks:

 - [Ensure that Docker is installed on your computer](/docs/Registry?topic=Registry-getting-started#gs_registry_cli_install).
 - Check your Docker installation path.